Forricide/still-feel-alive/Chapter 3.md

 "The... docks?
 I don't think we have those, here."

+Taylor turns her head, looks out the window again.
+New skyscrapers, clear sky, but she'd thought it was looking to the West.
+"Where is this?
+Where am I?"

+"You're in New York."

+"New York."
+No inflection.
+She sits back.
+"I can't be in New York.
+I, I'm from Brockton Bay." *Another city, another* ***state*.**

+*"Any thoughts about Edward Fleming's recent success in the polls, Marie?"*

+*"Thanks, Bob.
+Yes, Fleming's been outperforming even the most optimistic of predictions.
+Statistics mainly show a rise in the polls after the recent debate with Alex Hughes, the opposition party leader."*

+Taylor sits up straight.
 She recognizes that name, from reading the news the other day.
-But it wasn't a political piece, because to the author, he wasn't a politician - but an insight, a shallow vision into another world.
+But it wasn't a political piece, because to the author, they weren't a politician - but an insight, a shallow vision into another world.

 Another Earth.